t04s23/pythonanywhere/README.md

             city_list = City.objects.filter(city=city)
             return city_list

-Next, we need to create the actual html page to display our cities.
-We'll put folders in the place that Django looks for them, which seems like extra work, but is convention.
+Step 16) Next, we need to create the actual html page to display our cities.
+We'll put folders in the place that Django looks for them, which seems like extra work, but is convention, so go with it.
+You'll find your app, and others that you look at follow the convention, so you need to get used to it.

 As before, create a 'templates' folder under 'cities' and then another 'cities' folder under that.
 Then create a file at 'cities/templates/cities/city_list.html' which has this simple code:

        <html><head>
        <title>Historic Cities</title>